Accessible documents policy

 • encouraging the use of accessible HTML content to meet the needs of our audience

-• converting existing documents to HTML content focusing on our most used content
+• converting existing PDFs to HTML, focusing on our most-used content

 • updating our document templates and ensuring they’re used for any content in non-HTML format (for example, Word, Excel or ODS)

-• providing training and guidance to GOV.UK publishers on how to check documents are accessible, with a weekly meeting to focus on sharing and solving any issues
+• providing ongoing training and guidance to GOV.UK publishers on how to check documents are accessible

 • including accessibility as part of our ‘second pair of eyes’ checking process before publishing

-• auditing content published since January 2020 to identify where improvements can be made
+• auditing content published since January 2020 regularly to identify where improvements can be made

-• completing ‘spot checks’ on recently published documents to ensure they are accessible
+• completing spot checks on recently published documents to ensure they’re accessible

 • providing an OpenDocument version of Word and Excel documents, where possible